 - Medical Physics

-This year the science department enjoyed more pupil success in examinations.
+In recent years the science department has enjoyed huge pupil success in examinations.

-All of our sixth year students studying Applied GCE science in conjunction with the University of Ulster’s ‘Step Up’ programme gained places in university to study a variety of science related courses including Forensic science, Bio-medical Science and Nursing.
+All of our sixth year students studying Life & Health Science gained places in university to study a variety of science related courses including Forensic science, Bio-medical Science and Nursing.
 There was a 100% pass rate in St. Mary’s in this subject again in 2019 with all pupils achieving at least CC.
 This is 10% above the Northern Ireland average.
 It is typical for at least 90% of pupils to achieve at least CC every year and 100% to pass the course (achieve at least EE).

 We look forward to more success in the year ahead.